Parish of Mickleham

 Visitors are most welcome to have a look around our church or to join us in worship.

-As a church we enjoy close links with St Michael’s C of E (A) Infant School, Revd.
-Raby regularly takes assembly and the school holds special services in the church.
+As a church we enjoy close links with St Michael’s C of E (A) Infant School, and occasionally the school has assemblies and special services in the church.

 Please click here for the school website

 If you wish to view the Parish website for the Church of St. Mary and St. Nicholas in Leatherhead please click here.